Inactivating and Reinstating Your License

 What if I fail to renew the inactive status by December 31st?

 If the Board does not receive the renewal application and fee the inactive status expires.
 By sending the application, application fee and late fee, the inactive status may be reinstated.
-If the Board does not receive the application, and fees etc., by March 1st of the odd-numbered year, the inactive status is cancelled and cannot be renewed.
-Individuals who seek to return to practice in the state again cannot seek reinstatement and must instead reply for licensure.
+If the Board does not receive anapplication, and fees etc., for late-renewal by March 1st of the odd-numbered year, the inactive status is cancelled and the license cannot be reinstated.
+Individuals who seek to return to practice in the state again would need to re-apply for licensure, meeting the then-current application requirements.

 Once I have submitted the application and requirements, when will I receive the license?

-Applicants which have met the requirements of reinstatement are granted licensure upon receipt of all requirements.
+Applicants that meet the requirements of reinstatement have their licenses returned to active status.
 Applicants may verify license status online.

 INACTIVE RENEWAL FOR DENTISTS & HYGIENISTS